influxdata/telegraf/plugins/inputs/zookeeper/README.md

   ## Timeout for metric collections from all servers.
 Minimum timeout is "1s".
   # timeout = "5s"

+  ## Float Parsing - the initial implementation forced any value unable to be
+  ## parsed as an int to be a string.
+Setting this to "float" will attempt to
+  ## parse float values as floats and not strings.
+This would break existing
+  ## metrics and may cause issues if a value switches between a float and int.
+  # parse_floats = "string"

   ## Optional TLS Config
   # enable_tls = false
   # tls_ca = "/etc/telegraf/ca.pem"